getsentry/relay/README.md

 The Sentry Relay is a work in progress service that pushes some functionality from the Sentry SDKs as well as the Sentry server into a proxy process.

-> **NOTE:** Relay version _0.5_ and newer can only be used with sentry.io
-> (SaaS).
-Support will be shipped to on-premise in an upcoming release.
-To use
-> Relay with your self-hosted Sentry instance, remain on version 0.4 for the
-> time being.

 ## Documentation

 The project documentation can be found at: